fenago/ernesto-spark/lab_guides/Lab_22.md

 #### Compile and Run
 To run this program from the terminal, simply run the following command.
 The program will the then be compiled and executed.

+Run solution using intelliJ IDEA.
+You can also run using sbt CLI:

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.builtInFunctions"`
+`sbt "runMain training.builtInFunctions"`

 The following result should be shown.